 - liver damage e.g. hepatitis.
-The symptoms of hepatitis are feeling or being sick, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes, and dark coloured urine (may affect up to 1 in 1,000 people). - stomach or duodenal ulcers.
-The symptoms of ulcers are stomach pain and discomfort (indigestion) felt between the navel and the breast bone (may affect up to 1 in 100 people). - bleeding in the stomach or intestines.
-This may cause you to pass black tar like stools or visible blood from the rectum (may affect up to 1 in 100 people). - seizures (fits) or convulsions (may affect up to 1 in 100 people). - fever with muscle stiffness, sweating or a lowered level of consciousness (a disorder called "Neuroleptic Malignant Syndrome") (may affect up to 1 in 10,000 people). - Muscle weakness, tenderness or pain and particularly, if at the same time, you feel unwell, have a high temperature or have dark urine.
-They may be caused by an abnormal muscle breakdown which can be life threatening and lead to kidney problems (a condition called rhabdomyolysis) (may affect up to 1 in 10000 people)
+The symptoms of hepatitis are nausea (feeling sick) or vomiting (being sick), loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes, and dark coloured urine (may affect up to 1 in 1,000 people) - stomach or duodenal ulcers.
+The symptoms of ulcers are stomach pain and discomfort (indigestion) felt between the navel and the breast bone (may affect up to 1 in 100 people) - bleeding in the stomach or intestines.
+This may cause you to pass black tar like stools or visible blood from the rectum (may affect up to 1 in 100 people) - seizures (fits) or convulsions (may affect up to 1 in 100 people) - fever with muscle stiffness, sweating or a lowered level of consciousness (a disorder called "Neuroleptic Malignant Syndrome") (may affect up to 1 in 10,000 people) - muscle weakness, tenderness or pain and particularly, if at the same time, you feel unwell, have a high temperature or have dark urine.
+They may be caused by an abnormal muscle breakdown which can be life threatening and lead to kidney problems (a condition called rhabdomyolysis) (may affect up to 1 in 10,000 people) - fast, irregular heart beat and fainting, which could be symptoms of a life-threatening condition known as Torsade de Pointes (frequency cannot be estimated from the available data)